Codi Miller-McIntyre: Professional career

-After going undrafted in the 2016 NBA Draft, Miller-McIntyre signed his first professional contract with Leuven Bears on August 10, 2016.
+After going undrafted in the 2016 NBA draft, Miller-McIntyre signed his first professional contract with Leuven Bears on August 10, 2016.
 He led the Belgian league in both scoring and assists.
 On July 13, 2017, Miller-McIntyre signed with Parma Basket of the VTB United League.
 He averaged 16 points, five rebounds and eight assists per game and earned VTB United League All-Star honors.
 While in Perm, he visited several schools and helped teach English.

 On August 1, 2018, Miller-McIntyre signed with the Dallas Mavericks.
 He was then waived during training camp.
-He was added to the Mavericks’ NBA G League affiliate, the Texas Legends.
+He was added to the Mavericks' NBA G League affiliate, the Texas Legends.

 On November 24, 2018, Miller-McIntyre returned to Russia to sign with Zenit Saint Petersburg.
 On July 22, 2019, Miller-McIntyre signed a one-year contract with Slovenian club Cedevita Olimpija.

-On July 1, 2020, Miller-McIntyre signed with Partizan of the ABA League.
+On July 1, 2020, Miller-McIntyre signed with Partizan Belgrade of the ABA League.

 On February 28, 2021, Miller-McIntyre signed with JL Bourg of LNB Pro A.

 On July 13, 2021, Miller-McIntyre signed with MoraBanc Andorra of the Spanish Liga ACB.

-On August 1, 2022, he has signed with Gaziantep Basketbol of the Basketbol Süper Ligi.
+On August 1, 2022, he signed with Gaziantep Basketbol of the Basketbol Süper Ligi.

+On July 17, 2023, Miller-McIntyre signed a two-year deal with Saski Baskonia of the Liga ACB and the EuroLeague.

+On July 3, 2024, he signed a two-year deal with Crvena zvezda, currently named Crvena Zvezda Meridianbet, of the ABA League, KLS and the EuroLeague.

+National team career

-In January 2023, Codi accepted an invite to join the Bulgarian national team.
+In January 2023, Miller-McIntyre received Bulgarian citizenship via naturalization and accepted an invite to join the Bulgarian national team.